 Review relating to care percentage decisions - initiated by affected persons

-From 1 July 2010, changes to child support and FTB legislation align determinations about care between child support and FTB.
+From 1 July 2010, changes to child support and FTB legislation aligned determinations about care between child support and FTB.
 This means where a care determination needs to be made in respect of a child, the determination can be made by either a delegate of the Child Support Registrar or the Secretary (CSA Act section 54K and FAAct section 35T).

 Where either the Registrar or the Secretary conducts an internal review of a care decision, any new decision made on review will be used by both the Registrar and the Secretary.
-Where the AAT amends a decision or substitutes a new decision about a care percentage, that amended or substituted decision will be used by both the Registrar and the Secretary.
+Where the ART amends a decision or substitutes a new decision about a care percentage, that amended or substituted decision will be used by both the Registrar and the Secretary.

 Explanation: Where a care percentage decision has been made by Centrelink, this decision is applied to the child support assessment of the payee and the payer.
 Both the payee and the payer can approach either Child Support or Centrelink to seek review of the decision.

-Where the care percentage decision has no effect under FA law (i.e. neither party is claiming FTB) only Child Support may make or review care percentage decisions.
+Where the care percentage decision has no effect under FA law (that is, neither party is claiming FTB) only Child Support may make or review care percentage decisions.
 In such a case, if the individual approaches Centrelink to apply for the review, Child Support, as the original decision maker must undertake the review.

 Act reference: FA(Admin)Act section 109A Review of certain decisions may be initiated by applicant